-Whether they’re a powder, a shake or a fortified coffee creamer, protein supplements usually contain one of four types of protein: whey, soy, casein or collagen.
+Whether they’re in the form of a powder, a shake, or a fortified coffee creamer, protein supplements usually contain one of four types of protein: whey, soy, casein, or collagen.

 - Whey is one of the byproducts created when cheese is made.
-The whey is then processed and purified to remove carbs, fats and water, to create whey protein powder.
+The whey is then processed and purified to remove carbs, fats and water.
+What’s left is whey protein powder.
 It contains all nine of the key amino acids the body needs for proper function, making it what nutritionists call a “complete” protein supplement.

-- Soy is the most complete plant protein, also containing all nine crucial amino acids.
+- Soy is the most complete plant protein and also contains all nine crucial amino acids.
 Soy protein supplements are created from processed soybeans that have had their fiber and sugars removed.

 - Casein is essentially the curds you learned about in the nursery rhyme phrase “curds and whey.”
-The casein protein used in supplements is also produced during cheese making, and it’s also a complete protein.
+The casein protein used in supplements is also produced during cheesemaking, and it’s a complete protein.
 Casein is commonly known as “milk protein.”

 Whey protein is most commonly found in supplements because it’s water-soluble, meaning it dissolves easily in water.
 It’s also popular because it’s believed to be the most anabolic protein, ostensibly able to jump-start muscle building.

-By contrast, casein protein is anticatabolic, meaning it would be better at preventing muscle from breaking down.
+By contrast, casein protein is anticatabolic, meaning it should be better at preventing muscle from breaking down.
 Soy is somewhere in the middle between whey and casein in terms of its anabolic properties.

-Collagen protein serves a different purpose, supposedly improving muscle, joint and skin health while theoretically boosting the body’s ability to naturally produce more of the protein.
+Collagen protein serves a different purpose.
+It supposedly improves muscle, joint and skin health, and theoretically boosts the body’s ability to produce more collagen on its own.

 We’ve alluded to what protein supplements are supposed to do.
-Let’s dig into that subject in more detail and determine if they actually do it.
+Let’s dig into that subject in more detail and determine if they really do it.